mcaprari/caprazzi_net/_posts/2011-08-05-if-stuck-do-something-else.markdown

 ---
 layout: post
-title: Sick with Slow Motion Syndrome?
+title: The Slow Motion Syndrome
 date: 2011-08-05 00:00:01 +00:00
 published: true
 ---

-Some days it's hard to focus, todo lists grow long, emails go unread and the ours slowly go by.
+Some days it's hard to focus, to-do lists grow long, emails go unread and the ours slowly go by.
 I call it the Slow Motion Syndrome.

 Maybe you have had it too sometimes: you slow down for some reason and slip to a low point from where you can't climb out.
 Stuff accumulates, catching up becomes difficult and you end up short of breath and nothing much done.

-If I feel like that for more than a few days, it tends to stick.
+While it's ok to have few slow days, if it goes on for some time, it gets really difficult to shake it off.

 I have not found a way to prevent it, but I have developed  a strategy to get back on track.

 # 1: Today I'm useless and I have to live with that